 The HKVCA group that toured in '05 stayed at the City Garden hotel which is conveniently located in the North Point area on the island (see Google Earth overlay).

-Mike Babin has found a web site called Jason's Walks.
+Mike Babin has found a web site called Jason's Walks (link broken and removed).
 The individual seems to be well-qualified and we would like to hear from anyone who uses his services.

 Another person who provides battlefield tours is Martin Heyes who was "discovered" by Mike Babin during the Dec 2010 visit.
 Here’s the description of his services.
 The company he represents also does other types of walking tours in HK.

 1. Gunpowder Factory / Hong Kong Museum of Coastal Defence - Lye Mun Gap. area where the Japanese crossed to the island.
 Look for the plaque dedicated to the Royal Rifles of Canada.
 Battle Details. (photos) Location- MTR Shan Kei Wan Station.

 2. Sai Wan War Cemetery (most Canadian interments) The first Sunday of every December there is a commemoration service, so this is an excellent time to visit.
 Anyone thinking of visiting then should check first with the Canadian Consulate in HK to be sure of the date and time.
 Location- Quarry Bay MTR, Island line to Chai Wan, exit A, taxi (20 HK) or Stanley bus.